Intestinal or Gut Bacteria and Obesity: A Possible Connection

 - Bacteria and obesity in mice from the NIH (National Institutes of Health)

-- Yo-Yo dieting and gut bacteria play a role in long-term weight gain from The Conversation
+- Yo-Yo dieting and gut bacteria play a role in long-term weight gain from an associate professor at the University of Nottingham via The Conversation

 - Antibiotics, obesity, and the gut microbiome from the University of California, Berkeley, via Berkeley Wellness